baden1/PatternAnalysis-2025/recognition/alzheimers_classification_47442614/README.md

 ## TODO: Conclusion / extensions

+- use other info from the patient: ct scans, medical history, other health measurements (ie blood tests, scans, medical imaging)
+- family history
+-
 ## References

 Liu, Z., Mao, H., Wu, C.-Y., Feichtenhofer, C., Darrell, T., & Xie, S. (2022).
 A ConvNet for the 2020s.
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2022, 5578–5588. https://doi.org/10.1109/CVPR52688.2022.00547